yugabyte/yugabyte-db/docs/content/latest/cdc/change-data-capture.md

   The change records for CDC are read from the WAL.
 CDC module maintains checkpoint internally for each of the stream-id and garbage collects the WAL entries if those have been streamed to cdc clients. <br/>

   In case CDC is lagging or away for some time, the disk usage may grow and may cause YugabyteDB cluster instability.
 To avoid a scenario like this if a stream is inactive for a configured amount of time we garbage collect the WAL.
-This is configurable by a GFLAG.
+This is configurable by a [Gflag](../../latest/reference/configuration/yb-tserver.md#change-data-capture-cdc-flags).

 ### Prerequisites/Consideration

 * You should be using YugabyteDB version 2.13.0 or higher
 * You cannot stream data out of system tables
-* Yugabyte cluster should be up and running, for details see YugabyteDB Quick Start
-* There should be at least one primary key on the table you want to stream the changes from
+* There should be a primary key on the table you want to stream the changes from
 * You cannot create a stream on a table which doesn’t exist.
 For example, if you create a DB stream on the database and after that create a new table in that database, you won’t be able to stream data out of that table.
 A simple workaround is to create a new DB Stream ID and use it to stream data

 {{< note title="Note" >}}